CraigD89/OneColorGenerator/README.md

 ## Usage
 - OneColorGenerator was built to be used as a tool for anyone who works with color: graphic designers, artists, interior designers, painters, etc.

+## Demo
+A demo of OneColorGenerator can be found [here](https://craigd89.github.io/OneColorGenerator/).

 ## How we built the app
 - Technologies